Conde Vrolok

 Towards the end of its run its ratings had dropped significantly; its average (at the end of May 2010, counting from its debut) had been 20.3 points, but in the last two weeks of that month it dipped to 18 points, "a situation very different from what happened with its predecessor, that in its final stage averaged 40 rating points."

 Plot

-In times of war, 1880, a mysterious stranger and his companions arrive at a small town called Santa Bárbara.
+In 1880, during a time of war, a mysterious stranger and his companions arrive at a small town, Santa Bárbara.

 The people react with distrust to the visit of this mysterious character; the arrival of this attractive, seductive, and elegant man completely changes the destiny of this town.
-Now back in Santa Bárbara, Count Domingo Vrolok (Alvaro Rudolphy) unleashes the passions of women and the envy of men, while suspicions about the foreigner's past increase.
-Soon, the count will have to face his condition after falling in love with the wrong woman, Emilia Verdugo (Francisca Lewin).
-But the legendary curse that afflicts those of his race will be more powerful than love.
+Back in Santa Bárbara, Count Domingo Vrolok unleashes the passions of women and the envy of men, while suspicions about the foreigner's past increase.
+Soon, the count will have to face his condition after falling in love with the wrong woman, Emilia Verdugo.
+However, the legendary curse that afflicts those of his race will be more powerful than love.